 When it comes to creating deliciousness for your next dinner party or date night dinner, cedar planked salmon is the perfect choice.
 The smoky-spicy flavor from the cedar plank will make your dinner a delicious event!

 Make your next date night memorable and cook up deliciousness with my Cedar Planked Salmon!
 I used one of my favorite seasonings to give the salmon that perfect blend of Jamaican flavors.
-And with all the wonderful Gustus Vitae seasoning blends you have to choose from, dinner will never be boring again!
+Not a fan of Jamaican seasonings?
+Use your favorite spices to create this delicious dish in your home tonight!

 Whether you make this salmon for a date night, entertaining or just to treat the family to a special dinner, you’ll be amazed at the results and just how easy it is to make planked salmon!